crolly/mug/README.md

 #### Deploying with secrets

-In case you have environment variables, you want to have added to your `serverless.yml` especially for those, you may not want to share in your git repository, you can easily create a `.env` file in the projects root path (where all the other yaml file are), which will be parsed during creation/ update of the `serverless.yml`.
+In case you have environment variables, you want to have added to your `serverless.yml` especially for those, you may not want to share in your git repository, you can easily create a `secrets.yml` file for that resource/ function group (where `serverless.yml` file is), which will be parsed during creation/ update of the `serverless.yml`.
 The environments will then be loaded to the environments section.

-For example, an `.env` file like this:
+For example:
 ```
 APP_NAME = Example
 APP_ENV = stage